ephemeraHQ/gated-group/README.md

 How to create a gated group chat through an admin bot using [MessageKit](https://messagekit.ephemerahq.com/)

+## Create a group

+Create a group caht and add the bot as one of the members.
+Be sure in the permissions you don't allow non-admin members to add members

 ## Set up a bot as an admin

 Set up the `KEY` environment variable with the bot private key.
 Be sure this bot has `admin` privileges in the group.